Popular music of Manchester: Punk rock and Sex Pistols at the Lesser Free Trade Hall

-The timing of this record company coincided with Tony Wilson bringing the cream of both American and British punk and New Wave bands to the public on his acclaimed late night Granada Television show So It Goes.
-This meant that Manchester had televised the Sex Pistols long before they appeared on Thames Television with Bill Grundy (incidentally another Mancunian).
-Unlike other major cities, Manchester hosted The Sex Pistols Anarchy Tour twice at The Electric Circus; and it was these gigs more than the small Lesser Free Trade Hall gigs which really lit a fire under Manchester's assorted musicians and gave them that do-it-yourself philosophy which defined British punk.
+The timing of this record company coincided with Tony Wilson bringing American and British punk and New Wave bands to the public on his late night Granada Television show So It Goes.
+Manchester televised the Sex Pistols before they appeared on Thames Television with Bill Grundy.
+Manchester hosted The Sex Pistols Anarchy Tour twice at The Electric Circus, and these gigs influenced local musicians toward a do-it-yourself philosophy.

 When So It Goes concluded on Granada TV, Tony Wilson wanted to remain involved in the local music scene, so he started an event night at the old Russell Club in Hulme called The Factory along with his friends (soon to be business partners) Alan Erasmus and Alan Wise.
 Deeply Vale Festivals (1976–1979), just north of Manchester between Rochdale and Bury, was the first free festival in the country to introduce punk bands such as Durutti Column, Fast Cars, the Fall and the Drones.
 The festival was compered by Tony Wilson as a favour to friend and organiser Chris Hewitt.
-Wilson had been taking a great interest in Rabid Records and its set up.
+Wilson had been taking a great interest in Rabid Records and its setup.

 After working on the research for a Granada TV feature about Rabid, he along with Alan Erasmus and Joy Division manager Rob Gretton (the Ideal for Living EP had been distributed by Rabid) decided they would do their own version of Rabid Records, but instead of churning out singles and then licensing the album deals to major labels (Slaughter & the Dogs' debut appeared on Decca, John Cooper Clarke was licensed to CBS, and Jilted John to EMI), they would concentrate on albums.